1110 TOPICS IN ENVIRONMENTAL SCIENCE (1-4 hours)

 4301 INDEPENDENT STUDY IN ENVIRONMENTAL SCIENCE (3 hours)

 Self-directed study following a contractual plan initiated by the student and conducted under a faculty advisor.
-Prerequisites: Junior standing in Environmental Science or Environmental Studies, permission of coordinating professor and program head approval.
+Prerequisites: Junior standing in Environmental Science, Environmental Studies, Environmental Education, or Sustainable Business & Community Development, permission of coordinating professor and program head approval.

 4501 CAPSTONE IN ENVIRONMENTAL STUDIES (1 hour)

 A senior level seminar course for majors or minors that draws upon the knowledge and training the students brings from their academic experience in the major.
 Each year the course will approach a theme of broad interdisciplinary scope central to the Environmental Sciences.
 Prerequisites: ENV 1112 or 1411 and Senior Standing.